HP OmniBook 300 - REMOVED

 Productivity was a central theme for the OmniBook, which started at $1950.
-The unit came with LapLink Remote Access and HP's organizational tools (contacts, appointments, and a financial calculator, same as in the HP 100LX), and provided one-button access to all applications.
+The unit came with LapLink Remote Access and HP's organisational tools (contacts, appointments, and a financial calculator, same as in the HP 100LX), and provided one-button access to all applications.
 It also had a unique integrated mouse that popped out of the laptop's right side on a thin piece of plastic; the design eliminated the need for an annoying mouse cable, but the mouse was small and awkward to move about."

 Manufacturer: Hewlett Packard

-Other Systems Related To HP OmniBook 300:
+Other Systems Related To HP OmniBook 300 - REMOVED:

 This exhibit has a reference ID of CH3405.
 Please quote this reference ID in any communication with the Centre for Computing History.